-The level of maternal mortality measured by all deaths during the maternal risk period (the "pregnancy-related deaths" demographic definition) is abnormally high for a country like South Africa, and obviously due to a lack of specificity of the case definition.
-By including many deaths which are most likely due to HIV/AIDS, PTB, accidents and violence, it gives an exaggerated measure of the risk assumed to be due to obstetric conditions.
-However, even if a fraction of these pregnancy-related deaths is due to obstetric causes, maternal mortality in South Africa is probably still much higher than in developed countries, and deserves attention from health professionals.
+The level of maternal mortality measured by "pregnancy related deaths" is abnormally high for a country like South-Africa, and obviously due to a lack of specificity of the case definition.
+By including many deaths which are most likely due to HIV/AIDS, PTB, accident and violence, it gives an exaggerated measure of the risk due to obstetric conditions.
+However, even if a fraction of these pregnancy related deaths is due to obstetric causes, maternal mortality in South Africa is probably still much higher than in developed countries, and deserves attention from health professionals.